Sdcrouse/recipe-rolodex/NOTES.md

 I use inline styling in some of the elements (probably due to Chrome overriding my CSS); I'd like to change that with more specific CSS rules, if possible.
 Make a page that lists all of the recipes that contain a certain ingredient; I will need an IngredientsController for that, and I can use the #Recipe.sort_recipes class method.
 In the "create" and "edit" routes, identify the invalid ingredients in the flash message (Ingredient 1 needs a name, Ingredient 3 needs a name, etc.)
+**At some point,** I'd like to redirect users looking for nonexistent users differently in the #redirect_if_nonexistent method.
+If they're trying to log in with an invalid username, redirect them to "/users/login"; if they're logged in and looking for a nonexistent user, then redirect them to "/users" (after I write that route).
 **Refactoring goal:** In the RecipesController, change the local recipe variables to @recipe instance variables.
 That will allow me to remove an argument from the #redirect_if_unauthorized_user_tries_to helper method.
 This in turn will prevent the need to pass an instance variable into the method (which likely goes against convention, although it technically works).